pvdz/preval/tests/cases/string_escapes/packer_halp2.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
 - (todo) objects in isFree check
-- (todo) Assert whether the binding is written before/inside the loop, if not we can still totally do this
+- (todo) Support this ident in isFree CallExpression: $number_toString
-- (todo) inline computed array property read
+- (todo) can we always safely clone ident refs in this case?

 ## Globals